 The writer was greatly helped by: Clare Gibbon, FOTAG member.

 About the author: Mike arrived in Johannesburg as a toddler just before World War II.
 Johannesburg provided the stimulating backdrop for most of his life.
 He was well married to Cecily and is proud of a daughter, son and four grandsons.
 With the benefit of hindsight, he can claim to have pursued three careers which, luckily for him seemed to meld seamlessly one into the other.
-The first was as a human resource practitioner, the second as a writer of business books, biographical essays, Johannesburg history and poetry, a pastime which he still pursues energetically.
+The first was as a human resource practitioner, the second as a writer of business books, biographical essays and Johannesburg history.
+He is a widely published poet, a writerly pastime which he still pursues energetically.
 The third career saw him guiding walk tours all over old Johannesburg.
 Mike has recently moved to Cape Town where in a fascinating new environment, pursuing a stimulating late-life adventure, he has been able to write occasionally for the Heritage Portal.

 References and further reading: